 When the payment is accepted, the card reader or payment form sends the customer’s payment details to the payment gateway, which then forwards them to the payment processor.

 Next, the information is sent to the card network, which forwards it to the customer’s bank.
 Assuming the account contains sufficient funds, the customer’s bank authorises the transaction and sends confirmation back to the card reader or payment form.
+The payment details are sent to the payment gateway for processing.
+Read more about the role and functionality of a payment gateway.

 3. Receiving payment